BME

 If you ever have any worries or would like someone to talk to, please contact the JP BME Officer at jpethmin@pem.cam.ac.uk

-To stay up to date with BME welfare events including socials and movie nights, join the Pembroke BME Network Facebook group here
+To stay up to date with BME welfare events including socials and movie nights, join the Pembroke BME Network Facebook group: www.facebook.com/groups/213632555858609/

 Out of College Support

 You can specifically request a BME counsellor at the University Counselling Service.
-Simply indicate this when filling out the online form: here.
+Simply indicate this when filling out the form.
 A BME councillor can be particularly useful if you have experienced racial trauma or feel you will be more comfortable talking to someone who also identifies as BME.

 Cultural societies (e.g. ACS, IndiaSoc) often hold welfare events which are also a great way to meet BME people from other colleges who may be going through the same thing.

-FLY. : A network and group for women and non-binary people of colour.
-Visit their Facebook page: @flycambridge.
-Join the Facebook group here.
+FLY: A network and group for women and non-binary people of colour.
+Visit their Facebook page www.facebook.com/FLYcambridge.
+Join the Facebook group: www.facebook.com/groups/359049374186552/

 Reporting Racial Harassment and Abuse

-For more information about welfare support for BME students, please see the SU BME Campaign’s welfare pack here.
+For more information about welfare support for BME students, please see the SU BME Campaign’s welfare pack.

 Community and Info for Freshers